API

 On this page

-The dist0 HTTP API lets an agent or a script read a project's data as JSON — the same briefs, pains, source posts, content briefs, and next moves you see in your daily email and Slack.
+The dist0 HTTP API lets an agent or a script read a project's data as JSON — the same briefs, pains, and source posts you see in your daily email and Slack.
 There is one endpoint to call and one endpoint to list what you can ask for.

 Base URL